AWS Lambda WASM GA: Architecture and Performance Benchmarks

 - Cross-Cloud Portability: Binaries compiled for WASI (WebAssembly System Interface) can run on AWS, Azure, or Cloudflare with zero code changes.

 When deploying high-performance WASM binaries, managing your infrastructure configuration becomes more complex.
-Our Data Masking Tool helps you secure your `.env` and `cloud-init` files by redacting sensitive AWS keys and internal endpoints before they are committed to your repo.
+Our Data Masking Tool helps you secure your .env and cloud-init files by redacting sensitive AWS keys and internal endpoints before they are committed to your repo.